phideg/neptungen/README.md

 ftp_user = "my_ftp_user"

 ```

+Neptungen will also work without a `config.toml`.
+In this case default settings will be used!

 # Customize your website
 You don't want to use the built-in website theme?
 Just create a template directory and specify the path to that directory in your config.toml file (`template_dir = "my_template_folder"`).